googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Applications shall confirm that a color glyph definition is bounded, and shall not render a color glyph if the defining graph is not bounded.

+To ensure that rendering implementations do not clip any part of a color glyph, the bounding box of the base needs to be large enough to encompass the entire color glyph composition.
+In a variable font, glyph outlines can vary, but transformations in a color glyph description can also vary, affecting the portions of the design grid to be painted.
+For example, a filled rectangle that is wide but not tall for one variation instance can be variably rotated to be tall but not wide for other instances.
+The bounding box of the base glyph either should be large enough to encompass the color glyph for all instances, or should itself vary such that each instance bounding box encompasses the instance color glyph.

 **5.7.11.1.9 Color glyphs as a directed acyclic graph**

 When using version 1 formats, a color glyph is defined by a directed, acyclic